 The Willow School Attains Net Zero Goals

 The Health, Wellness and Nutrition Center represents the third sustainable, leading-edge building Loring has designed at The Willow School campus since its opening in 2000.
-Phase 1, a 14,000 sf primary (K-6) classroom facility, built in 2004, was the first LEED Gold-certified school building in the U.S. and was called “the greenest building in New Jersey” at the time (The New York Times, 12/29/2004).
-Phase 2, completed in 2007, comprised conversion and expansion of an existing barn into an Arts Barn housing classrooms and a multifunctional movement studio.
+Phase One, a 14,000-square foot primary (K-6) classroom facility, built in 2004, was the first LEED Gold-certified school building in the U.S. and was called “the greenest building in New Jersey” at the time (The New York Times, 12/29/2004).
+Phase Two, completed in 2007, comprised conversion and expansion of an existing barn into an Arts Barn housing classrooms and a multifunctional movement studio.
 The Arts Barn was the first LEED Platinum-certified school building in New Jersey.

 “It continues to be a privilege to work with The Willow School on projects of such great significance to our children and to the environment.
 Working with an owner and a design team who are committed to environmental stewardship, we continue to move the needle on what is achievable in energy-efficient building design,” says Loring Principal and Senior Vice President Vincent Farese, PE, LEED AP.
 “We hope our success will serve as a model for future educational and campus facilities to achieve similar goals.”